Litigation: White-Collar Crime & Government Investigations

-Pravin advises clients on issues related to accounting and financial fraud, foreign and domestic bribery and corruption, and Office of Foreign Assets Control sanctions.
+Pravin helps clients with issues related to accounting and financial fraud, foreign and domestic bribery and corruption, and Office of Foreign Assets Control sanctions.
 He also handles matters involving money laundering, bankruptcy fraud, insider trading and other securities fraud, cyber breaches, ransomware attacks, data privacy, tax fraud, the False Claims Act, and related civil litigation.

 Previously, Assistant U.S. Attorney, U.S. Attorney’s Office for the Northern District of Illinois (2003-2007); Branch Chief, Division of Enforcement, U.S. Securities and Exchange Commission (1999-2003); Assistant State’s Attorney, Cook County State’s Attorney’s Office (1995-1999).